 A bridal portrait session serves as a great opportunity for doing your hair and makeup trial.
 You might have a pretty good idea of what you are looking for on the wedding day, but this gives you the chance to make absolutely certain it will be to your liking, and also offers protection against the remote possibility of allergic reactions to the particular type of makeup your artist uses, since although this would still disrupt our bridal portrait session, it would be much better to discover this during the trial than on the wedding day!

 Some popular New Orleans locations for a bridal portrait session include Race and Religious, Audubon Park, City Park, Longue Vue House & Gardens, and the French Quarter.
 If you're willing to venture about an hour away, Oak Alley Plantation is another excellent choice, as are some of the other beautiful and scenic plantations that line the east and west banks of the Mississippi River.
-In some cases, you might even choose your wedding reception venue if it has suitable space that can be used, or perhaps a particularly elegant private home that you have access to.
+In some cases, you might even choose your wedding reception venue if it has suitable space or grounds that can be used, such as Southern Oaks, or perhaps a particularly elegant private home that you have access to.
 An excellent choice for an indoor bridal portrait location is Felicity Church in uptown New Orleans.
 A similar location is Livaudais Hall, also in the uptown area.